 Our future growth and success depend in part on our continued ability to attract, retain and motivate highly qualified management and scientific personnel.
-We are highly dependent upon our senior management, particularly Stephan Jackman, our Chief Executive Officer, Kenneth S. Cragun, our Senior Vice President of Finance, Henry C.W.
-Nisser, our Executive Vice President and General Counsel, and David Katzoff, our Chief Operating Officer, as well as on our consultant, Dr. Chuanhai Cao, the neuroscientist who developed AL002, and Dr. Roland (Doug) Shytle, one of the inventors of AL001.
+We are highly dependent upon our senior management, particularly Stephan Jackman, our Chief Executive Officer, Lien Escalona, our Chief Financial Officer, Kenneth S. Cragun, our Senior Vice President of Finance, Henry C.W.
+Nisser, our Executive Vice President and General Counsel, and David Katzoff, our Chief Operating Officer, as well as our consultants, Milton C. Ault, III, our Founder and Chairman Emeritus, Dr. Chuanhai Cao, the neuroscientist who developed AL002, and Dr. Roland (Doug) Shytle, one of the inventors of AL001.
 The loss of services of any of these individuals could delay or prevent the successful development of our current or future product pipeline, completion of our planned development efforts or the commercialization of AL001 or AL002.
 It is possible that current or former employees of ours could put forward claims for an alleged right to our patents and demand compensation therefor.
 If one or more of the key personnel were to leave us and engage in competing operations, our business, results of operations and financial condition could be materially and adversely affected.

-We expect to face substantial competition, with other entities possibly discovering, developing or commercializing products before, or more successfully than, we do.
+- 33 - We expect to face substantial competition, with other entities possibly discovering, developing or commercializing products before, or more successfully than, we do.

 The development, FDA approval and commercialization of new therapy and vaccine products is highly competitive.
 We will face competition with respect to AL001, AL002 and any other product candidates that we may seek to develop or commercialize in the future, from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide.
 In addition to existing therapeutic treatments for the indications we are targeting with AL001 and AL002, we also face potential competition from other drug candidates in development by other companies.
-Our potential competitors include large health care companies, such as Celgene Corporation, Merck & Co., Inc., Sanofi S.A., Eli Lilly and Company, Bayer AG, Novartis AG and Boehringer Ingelheim GmbH.
-We also know of several smaller early stage companies that are developing products for use in our segment of the market.
+Our potential competitors include large health care companies, such as Celgene Corporation, Merck & Co., Inc., Sanofi S.A., Eli Lilly and Company, Bayer AG, Novartis AG, Johnson and Johnson and Boehringer Ingelheim GmbH.
+We also know of several smaller early-stage companies that are developing products for use in our segment of the market.
 Some of the potential competitive compounds referred to above are being developed by large, well-financed and established pharmaceutical and biotechnology companies or have been partnered with such companies, which may give them development, regulatory and marketing advantages over our products.